SergioBenitez/state/README.md

 assert_eq!(*GLOBAL.get(), 42);
 ```

+This library can be used to easily implement:

+  * Global Singletons
+  * Global or Local Cached Values
+  * Thread-Local Thunks
+  * Dynamic Thread-Local Data
+  * Typed Containers

-See the [documentation](https://sergio.bz/rustdocs/state) for more.
+See the [documentation](https://docs.rs/state) for more.

 ## Usage